gemini3d/gemini3d/docs/Readme_magcalc.md

 flagJpar=.true.
 /
 ```
 in the input configuration .nml file.
-If you are using .ini file input then this parameter will be true by default.
+If you are using .ini file input then this parameter will be true by default and no changes are required.
 While the program will work without a parallel current it may produce results of dubious quality.

 ## Running magcalc.bin